anooruddh/devops/k8s-readme.md

 ------------------------------------------------------------------------------------------------------------------------------------------------
 # Setup RBAC in kubernetes

+### Kubernetes doesn’t have an API for creating users.
+Though, it can authenticate and authorize users.

 ## 1. Create a client certificate

 We’ll be creating a key and certificate sign request (CSR) needed to create the certificate.
 Let’s create a directory where to save the certificates.
 I’ll call it cert: